 These Guinness Beer Nuts are coated with a sweet beer glaze then tossed with pieces of smoky bacon.
-Just like the saying goes, once you start you won’t be able to stop!
+Perfect for snacking on with a beer!

 How about Guinness Beer Nuts for a St. Patrick’s Day snack!
 Sometimes I think of a recipe to make and lots of changes need to be made along the way.
 Eventually the end result is what I was looking for, it just took me longer to get there.